 Replacement or additional phones must be ordered and paid for by the individual departments.

-Service and support of all university owned telephones should be initiated through UIS.
+Service and support of all university owned telephones should be initiated through ITS.
 Requests for support must be submitted by email to Help Desk.

 Departments wishing to have additional phone or fax lines run must submit a request by email to Help Desk.
 The Departmental Supervisor must initiate the request since an additional monthly line charge will be incurred once the line is activated.

 Departments wishing to completely relinquish a telephone extension must submit a formal request.
 To do this the Departmental Supervisor must send an email to Help Desk specifically stating they no longer need this extension and wish to return it to the campus pool.
 Once an extension is returned to the pool, it will be used elsewhere on campus and is not available for the department to re-use at a later date.